Maintaining control in a multi-cloud ecosystem

 Start with culture

-While there are certainly dependencies on underlying technology, the ultimate key to maintaining control in the cloud will fall back on that common dependency for much of IT: people.
+While there are certain dependencies on the underlying technology, the ultimate key to maintaining control in the cloud will fall back on that common dependency for much of IT: people.
 Enterprises should evaluate technology but failing to start with people will mean that the path forward is only partially paved.

 Coaching teams to elevate their purview above the devices is an absolute prerequisite for any cloud transformation.
 Breaking free from CLI-centric operating models is critical.
 And embracing more diverse infrastructure will be essential.
 The cloud doesn’t care about legacy products managed in legacy ways.